bvm/bvm/README.md

    ```
 5. Ability to execute a specific version of an executable one time. `bvm exec deno 1.2.0 -V` or perhaps at the shim level `deno -V --bvm-use-version 1.2.0`... or maybe this should use `bvm resolve` somehow.
 6. Add `bvm lock` to update the configuration file urls with checksums.
+7. Multiple sub binary download locations (ex. say `npm` were installed from a different zip for `node`).

 Large effort:

-1. Some way for binaries to specify all their version numbers and the ability to get their latest. ~~I'm thinking each binary manifest file may have a url to a global binary manifest file where all that data is stored.~~ I think this should be explicit as people will have to trust the source.
-They could add registry file to their individual CLI tools then install via `bvm install [binary name] [version]` or just `bvm install [binary name]`.
-2. `bvm install <binary name>` - Upgrade to the latest version (requires a registry file to be set—not implemented)
-3. Support downstream binary dependencies (should also support a range of dependencies).
+1. Support downstream binary dependencies (should also support a range of dependencies).

 Probably unnecessary complexity: